Maud Allan: Early life

 Only six weeks after Allan went to pursue her career in Germany, her brother committed what was known as the crime of the century.
 Theodore was charged and convicted of the murders of two young women at Emmanuel Baptist Church.
-Allan was unable to farewell her brother because he was hanged on January 7, 1898, at San Quentin Prison while she was still living in Berlin.
+Allan was unable to say a final farewell to her brother, because he was hanged on 7 January 1898, at San Quentin Prison while she was still living in Berlin.
 Allan blamed herself for her brother's death because she believed if she hadn't left him, he wouldn't have committed the murders.
 She always maintained that her brother was innocent, and he died unnecessarily.
 His death stayed with Allan for many years after, and she and her mother Isabella scattered his ashes around Europe to mourn his loss.
 There is speculation that her last name was changed to Allan to distance herself from her brother's actions and allow her to have a successful career.